-Accessibility Testing for Section 508 and WCAG 2.0 Conformance (Level AA)
+Accessibility Testing for Section 508 and WCAG 2.1 Conformance (Level a or AA)

-At El Puente Global, our team helps businesses comply with the Americans with Disabilities Act and Section 508 of the Rehabilitation Act, to reach WCAG 2.0 Level AA conformance.
+At El Puente Global, our team helps businesses comply with the Americans with Disabilities Act and Section 508 of the Rehabilitation Act, to reach WCAG 2.1 Level A or AA conformance.

 Just as brick and mortar locations must remove physical barriers in order to follow ADA accessibility regulations and allow everyone equal access, websites must remove virtual barriers so all content is available to everyone.
 Recent web accessibility litigation for restaurants like Dominos, groceries like Winn Dixie, and retailers like Hobby Lobby Consequently, having true website accessibility means recognizing that the availability of your information and services does not require someone to be able to see, hear or use conventional computer technology.

-The World Wide Web Consortium (W3C) developed the WCAG 2.0 guidelines (WCAG 2.0 AA) so that those who use screen readers, braille displays and other assistive technology can have equal access to information.
-W3C provides a paraphrased summary of the Web Content Accessibility Guidelines (WCAG) 2.0 AA standards for website accessibility:
+The World Wide Web Consortium (W3C) developed the WCAG 2.1 guidelines so that those who use screen readers, braille displays and other assistive technology can have equal access to information.
+W3C provides a paraphrased summary of the Web Content Accessibility Guidelines (WCAG) 2.1 AA standards for website accessibility:

 We Can Help.